checkly/docs.checklyhq.com/site/content/docs/alerting-and-retries/retries.md

 ### Location-based check retries

-You can decide if a check should be retried from the same location or not with the toggle:
+You can decide if a check should be retried from the same location or not with the checkbox:
 **Always retry from the same location the check failed in**
 - If enabled, a check that fails will be retried in the same location.
 - If disabled, a check that fails will be retried in a different location, from the locations your check runs at.